In 2014, 95 percent of inpatients returned home.

 - Our social workers identify resources in the community to assist and support the patient and family after discharge.

 Patient discharge to home/community is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
-UDSMR compares Children’s to other pediatric programs in the nation.
+UDSMR compares Children’s to similar pediatric programs in the nation.